k78ma/quartz/content/4B/AMATH 449/Hopfield Networks.md

 1 & \text{if } (\vec x W)_i + b_i \ge 0
 \end{cases}
 $$
-Note that Hopfield networks are asynchronous, such that only one unit is updated at one time.
+Note that Hopfield networks are usually asynchronous, such that only one unit is updated at one time.

 We have:
 $$